Koch-AG/visio/README.md

 # kochvisio
 Fork of [Dregu/visio](https://github.com/Dregu/visio).
 WebAssembly based H.264 baseline decoder and viewer for usage in a browser or webframe.
+It only supports H.264 baseline and only unwrapped, raw, NAL frames.

 ### API
 #### `kochvisio.initializePlayer(useWorker, webgl, debugger, width, height)`